-SANTA ROSA, California — Officials in the fire-ravaged Sonoma County in Northern California say they will review how they chose to alert resident late Sunday night, before a deadly blaze overtook subdivisions, trailer parks, and tucked-away neighborhoods with barely any warning.
+SANTA ROSA, California — Officials in this fire-ravaged Northern California county say they will review how they chose to alert residents late Sunday night, before a deadly blaze overtook subdivisions, trailer parks, and tucked-away neighborhoods with barely any warning.

 With only the time to grab wedding photos off the mantle, shoes, pets, and passports, dozens of residents in Sonoma County say they only barely escaped as frantic neighbors banged on their doors, smoke seeped into their homes, and they could see the red glare of flames a few blocks away.
 At least 19 people are known to have died in Sonoma County.

 Those who did get alerts from social media or Nixle, a subscription alert-messaging system, say the warnings arrived after they had already evacuated.
 In smaller, neighboring counties with no death toll, officials deployed a blaring, alarm-clock-type warning to people's cell phones,

 "The fire was our notice," said Odessa Gunn, whose Mark West Springs neighborhood in the hills above Santa Rosa was one of the first to burn.
 "Within 30 minutes everything was on fire.
 We woke up and went out and the car was already on fire.
 One of the neighbors didn't make it."

 Nearby, Jennifer Wicklund woke up a little before 1 a.m. local time after hearing a barreling wind.
 She opened her bedroom blinds, saw the red glow, and ran outside to alert her neighbors.

 At a packed town hall Friday night, officials in Sonoma County said they will thoroughly evaluate their decision not to send a jarring, wide-ranging cell phone alert that they say would have buzzed the phones of over 500,000 people late Sunday night.